DLR-AMR/t8code/JOSS/paper.md

 | elements. \label{tab:t8code_runtimes}                            |
 +================+===================+====================+========+

-![Runtimes of ghost layer creation on the terraybyte cluster for p4est and t8code.
+![Runtimes of ghost layer creation on the terrabyte cluster for p4est and t8code.
 The meshes have been refined into a Menger sponge for hexahedral mesh with p4est (max. level 12) and a Sierpinski sponge for the tetrahedral mesh in t8code (max. level 13) to create a fractal pattern with billions of elements as